The United States military is abandoning its recently-adopted pixelated camouflage uniforms, according to the army newspaper Stars and Stripes.

-The American army soon followed suit, replacing the long-favoured blue jackets, with a more drab-shaded tan uniform.
+The American army soon followed suit, replacing the long-favoured blue jackets, with a tan uniform.

-This rush to make soldiers less conspicuous coincided with the advent of more accurate, longer range and faster firing rifles.
+Not surprisingly, this rush to make soldiers less conspicuous coincided with the advent of more accurate, longer range rifles and the machine gun.

-Prior to these breakthroughs in firearms, generals actually wanted their troops to be visible on the battlefield.
-Although it made their soldiers easily spotted by the enemy, bright coloured uniforms, shiny buttons, oversized hats, and ornate flags and banners were supposed to intimidate the enemy.
+Prior to these breakthroughs in firearm technology, generals actually wanted their troops to stand out in combat.
+Bright coloured uniforms, shiny buttons, oversized hats, and ornate flags and banners were supposed to intimidate the enemy.
 The garish colours also enabled commanders to identify their regiments on distant smoke-clouded battlefields.
 The risk associated with marching in the open en masse wearing parade-square finery was mitigated by the fact that smooth-bore muskets were notoriously inaccurate and largely useless beyond 100 yards.

-With the emergence of repeating rifles, and even later machine guns, the need to stay out of sight suddenly became matter of life and death.
+With the emergence of more accurate guns and rapid-fire weaponry the need to stay out of sight suddenly became matter of life and death.

-By the end of the 19th Century, many European armies adopted more subdued coloured uniforms.
+By the end of the 19th Century, many European armies adopted more subdued colours for their uniforms.
 While Britain went with khakis and browns, the Germans dropped Prussian blue in favour of field grey.
-Some armies were slower to adapt.
+Amazingly, some armies bucked the trend.

 CALLING ALL ARTISTS

-Soon specialists known camofleurs were joining the ranks of most of the armies of Europe.
-These early practitioners consulted artists, psychologists and naturalists for advice on hiding everything from troops, vehicles and fortified positions from areal observers, snipers, and artillery spotters.
+By the First World War, specialists known camofleurs were joining the ranks of most of the armies of Europe.
+These early practitioners consulted artists, psychologists and naturalists for advice on hiding everything from troops and vehicles to fortified positions from areal observers, snipers, and artillery spotters.

 Early camofleurs also poured over books like the American naturalist Abbot Thayer’s work Concealing Colouration in the Animal Kingdom.
 The book explored how drab colours, spots, speckles and stripes help wildlife evade predators in nature.